jsmarble/YNAB.Rest/README.md

 # YNAB.Rest
 A .NET client for the YNAB REST API, using the [Refit REST library](https://github.com/reactiveui/refit).
+All REST methods are asynchronous and awaitable.

 ## Getting Started
 1. Install the [Nuget package](https://www.nuget.org/packages/YNAB.Rest/) or compile the code.